-Creative Schools aimed to create ‘critical mass’ around shared challenges and opportunities in east London, and over the course of a three year programme brought together 280 east London culture and education organisations together through the development of sustainable and collaborative business and delivery models.
+Creative Schools aims to create ‘critical mass’ around shared challenges and opportunities in east London, and over the course of the past three years of the programme brought together 280 east London culture and education organisations together to get more pupils being creative at school.

 - Creative Schools brokerage: established new brokerage infrastructure to support east London Schools to meet their improvement needs through the arts and deliver on Artsmark ambitions through a joined up Creative Schools Artsmark